Hon. Justice Mohammed Ibrahim, CBS, SCJ

-Justice Mohammed K. Ibrahim was appointed a judge of the inaugural Supreme Court of Kenya on June 16, 2011 after an open and competitive interview.
-Until then, Justice Ibrahim had been a High Court Judge since his appointment on May 22, 2003, serving in Eldoret, Nairobi and Mombasa.
+Hon.
+Mr. Justice Mohammed Ibrahim was appointed a Judge of the inaugural Supreme Court of Kenya on 16th June, 2011 after an open and competitive interview.

 He is the Chairperson of the Judiciary Committee on Elections having been appointed on 16th August 2021 by the Chief Justice.

 Justice Ibrahim was elected on 17th May 2022 to represent the Supreme Court as a member of the Judicial Service Commission (JSC).

 He studied law at the University of Nairobi before entering private practice.
 He joined the firm of Messrs Waruhiu & Muite Advocates in November 1982 and was subsequently admitted to the Roll of Advocates on 11th January, 1983.
 He was the first from among the Kenyan Somali community to be admitted to the Bar as an Advocate.
 He progressed in the firm becoming a salaried partner in 1985 and a full partner in 1987.
 He went on to establish his own practice, Mohammed Ibrahim & Associates, in 1994.
 The firm subsequently expanded to become Ibrahim & Isaack Advocates in 1997.
 The firm litigated civil and constitutional cases, specialized in banking law, company law, bankruptcy, commercial law, property law, conveyancing and insurance law.